Get Rates Near You!

 A money market account might require a higher daily balance and a higher opening deposit than a savings account.

-However, the interest earned could make it worthwhile to go with the higher balance.
+However, the interest earned could make going with the higher balance worthwhile.

 A savings account is usually easier to open from a financial standpoint.